Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

-Another important issue for understanding the error budget is derivation of *prediction interval* i.e. upper and lower values of the target variable for which we assume that our predictions will fall within with a high probability (e.g. 19 out of 20 times or the 95% probability).
+Another important issue for understanding the error budget is derivation of *prediction interval* i.e. upper and lower values of the target variable for which we assume that our predictions will fall within, with a high probability (e.g. 19 out of 20 times or the 95% probability).
 Prediction interval or *confidence limits* are commonly well accepted by users as the easiest way to communicate uncertainty